retaildevcrews/AdaptiveCardTransformer/docs/HowToExtend.md

 ## Designing Adaptive Cards and Templates

 A great resource is the adaptive card designer which can be found [here](https://adaptivecards.io/designer/).
 This helps to prototype and adjust the various settings/styles and options for adaptive cards before creating the template code for them.
-The [schema explorer](https://adaptivecards.io/explorer/) and [samples](https://adaptivecards.io/samples/) pages are also excellent resources to help with designing new adaptive card templates.
+The [Schema Explorer](https://adaptivecards.io/explorer/) and [Samples](https://adaptivecards.io/samples/) pages are also excellent resources to help with designing new adaptive card templates.

 ### Reducing drop-down options when too many are returned